rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/02_progress_log.md

 ### 📆 30/06/2025 | 📘 Reading
 **What I did**:
-- Readd chapter 1 of *"Automate the Boring Stuff with Python"* by Al Sweigart
+- Read chapter 1 of *"Automate the Boring Stuff with Python"* by Al Sweigart
-- Tested basic file handling with CSV and JSON
+- Practised core data types (`int`, `float`, `str`, `bool`) and simple expressions
-- Reviewed tutorials from *"Automate the Boring Stuff with Python"*
+- Explored the Python REPL and wrote small test scripts to solidify syntax

 **Challenges**:
-- Develop understandding of of differences between Interger, Floating-Point, andd String Data Types
+- Gained clarity on differences between numeric and string types in terms of operations and print formatting

 **Next steps**:
-- read chapter 2 of *"Automate the Boring Stuff with Python"*
+- Begin Chapter 2 of *"Automate the Boring Stuff with Python"*

 ---